jbard810/LonelyPong/README.md

-# Coursework 2
+# Lonely Pong

-This is the branch that hosts the files for my game.
+The game can be ran through the main_game script.
+Note that Tkinter and Pillow are needed to run the game.